A Bit About me

 Working with the public sculptor, Troy Corliss, introduced me to the world of public art and production of large scale works using steel and glass.
 We worked together for about 3 years until I transitioned into working in the blacksmith/ metal fab shop, Mountain Forge.
 Mountain Forge became my home and family.
 I learned more than I could have ever imagined in that shop- welding, forging, fabrication, how to install and do finish work along with design work.
 Everything was hand made and custom designed and built for each project that the shop took on.
 It really opened my eyes upon the endless possibilities of what can be created in metal.

 As many of you may know, I love to collect and reuse as much scrap material as I can when it comes to creating.
-While working at the Mountain Forge, I started to collect the steel and bronze scraps that were either in a corner on the floor or tossed away in the scrap bin, cutting and cleaning them up to create one of a kind jewelry pieces.
+While working at the Mountain Forge, I started to collect the steel and bronze scraps from the floor or scrap bin, cutting and cleaning them up to create one of a kind jewelry pieces and small sculptures.
 As time went on, I ended up working for a custom jeweler in town, Lorien Powers.
-I took my skills and knowledge of working with larger tools and brought them into the jewelry shop but when if comes to the more refined jewelry techniques, Lorien shared with me some of the foundational skills that I have used almost everyday since then.
+I took my skills and knowledge of working with larger tools and brought them into the jewelry shop. in regards to the more refined jewelry techniques, Lorien shared with me some of the foundational skills that I have used almost everyday since then.

 At the end of 2015, I made a big decision to work on my own as an independent contractor.
-A few months later, I finished designing and building a coffee shop, Coffeebar, with some other talented folks and packed up and moved to Boise, Idaho.
+A few months later, I finished designing and building a coffee shop in truckee, Coffeebar, with some other talented folks and packed up and moved to Boise, Idaho.

 A few other gals had moved in along the way and when it was time for us to go, which was not by choice, we decided to open a collective space, which we called Maven, in downtown Boise.
+We remodeled the space ourselves, with some help from friends, utilizing as much material from the space we could to create somewhere that became quite unique.
 We had monthly art shows, featured over 40 local and regional maker's work, had a variety of vintage clothing and was home to a barber shop, Mullet Proof.
 This space was welcoming to everyone and became a locals' favorite.
-After a series of unfortunate and unforseen events, we decided to close the Maven doors mid May 2020.
-Mullet Proof will continue to live on and expand in the space, where you can still find some of my work : )
+After a series of unfortunate and unforeseen events, we decided to close the Maven doors mid May 2020.
+Mullet Proof (the barbershop) continues to live on and expand in the space, where you can still find some of my work.

 That all being said and done, I continue to create in my studio in Garden City, which has moved to 43rd St where I share shop space with Rawhide Cycles, a motorcycle shop that focuses on vintage bikes and custom builds.
-I am there most days of the week, working on either jewelry, sculptures, glass work, build outs, or working on designs.
+I am there most days of the week, working on either jewelry, sculptures, lamps, or working on custom designs.

 Please feel free to reach out about stopping by the studio or about custom work including wedding rings, shelving, lighting, jewelry, sculpture, you name it...

-You can also find my work in the Boise Art Museum store, JD's Bodega, Vervain Apothecary, Mixed Greens, House of Flowers, Lorien Powers Studio, Fortune Emporium and of course my own studio.
+You can also find my work at Clay Collective, in the Boise Art Museum store, Salvage Sisters and Son, JD's Bodega, Vervain Apothecary, Mixed Greens, Lorien Powers Studio, Gallery 5830 and of course my own studio.

 Thanks for the continual support!